 This system forces air into the vehicle’s engine by making use of high-speed air outside the vehicle.
 The volume of air that enters the intake increases as the vehicle’s speed increase.
 This system provides cold, dense air for your engine and can provide a very small amount of boost at high speeds and consequently create more horsepower.

 Some ram air systems try to capitalize on this kind of induction by force.
 They position the air intake so that it will reach the high-speed air that comes through the vehicle’s bumper, grill, or even headlights.

 If you are wondering how you could get the best air intake system and the differences between the brands and designs here are several tips:

-- Look for the dyno proven results of the particular air intake system you are considering to buy.
+- Look for the dyno-proven results of the particular air intake system you are considering buying.
 You will then be provided with an accurate or correct representation of how it will work on your car.

 - Do not fall victim to the running myth that when it is about air intake systems — what is bigger is better.
 In some cases, this may be true but not in other circumstances.